nikhilsinghh007/fraud-detection-system/README.md

 # fraud-detection-system
-Create a classification model to detect fraudulent transactions.
+A classification model to detect fraudulent transactions.
 This helps in identifying and preventing fraudulent activities.

+Why: Detecting fraud early can save significant financial losses and protect customer trust.